Leslie A. Sassone is an Associate Professor of Foundations of Education in the College

 Sassone earned a Ph.D. in Educational Studies (1997) and a M.S.Ed. in Communication and Speech Education (1988), both at Purdue University.
 She is the author of the book The Process of Becoming: democratic Nietzschean pedagogy for individualization (Discovery Association Press, 2002).

-Gail Gattis is a National Board Certified Teacher (2011), with ESL and Middle School endorsements, teaching elementary education students for thirteen years.
+Gail Gattis is a National Board Certified Teacher (2011), with ESL and Middle School endorsements, AND HAS BEEN teaching elementary education students SINCE 2001.
 She earned a M.S.Ed. in Foundations of Education at NIU (2007), with a focus on philosophy with children; and a B.A. in Elementary Education at NIU (2001).